fedy-benhassouna/Internship_Research/README.md

 - We may need to explore additional data sources or techniques to address these challenges, such as incorporating meteorological data or using change detection algorithms.

 By leveraging the insights and methodologies presented in the research paper, we can develop a robust computer vision model that can detect and identify trees, as well as estimate their biomass, using remote sensing imagery.
 Remember to adapt the techniques to your specific dataset and requirements, and be prepared to address any additional challenges that may arise during the development process.
+Predicting future forest conditions is not useless, but rather essential for effective forest management and planning.
+By forecasting forest growth, biomass, and other key metrics, forest managers can make informed decisions about harvesting, conservation, and strategies to mitigate climate change impacts.
+Accurate predictions enable proactive measures to ensure the long-term sustainability and health of forest ecosystems